Grouping objects in Adobe Captivate

 - Hold the CTRL (Control) key and click the objects one-by-one.
 Notice that the first object's bounding box becomes visible with eight white handles, while the succeeding objects' bounded boxes have black handles instead.
 If the object is rectangle or square and has a clear solid stroke, the bounding box might not be noticeable, but you can still see the handlebars.

 - Click the mouse on a part of the slide and hold the mouse button to drag the mouse.
 Notice that a dashed rectangle form between the spot where you first clicked and the current position of the mouse pointer.
 All objects caught by the dashed rectangle will be selected, as indicated by having visible bounding boxes and handles.
 One of the objects will have white handles, while the others will have black handles.
 The colors of handles don't matter in grouping objects.

 - Click the mouse and drag it to select several objects.
 If you notice an object that you do not intend to become part of the group, hold the Control key and click on it to unselect it.

 Second, press Ctrl + G or right-click on one of the objects selected and click Group on the menu that appeared on the right of the mouse pointer.

 If several objects are enclosed with one large bounding box, and the bounding boxes of the individual objects become dimmer, it indicates that you now have a group.
 The large bounding box comes with handles that allow you to resize and rotate the group as a whole, while the individual objects within the group will no longer have handles.

 To ungroup a group of objects:

 - Select the group.
-Notice the dotted rectangle enclosing it and the dimmer dotted rectangle for each object in the group.
+Notice the bounding box enclosing the entire group and the dimmer bounding boxes for each object in the group.